hoytech/quadrable/README.md

 Quadrable makes two minor changes to this model of sparseness that help simplify the implementation:

 1. An empty leaf is given a nodeHash of 32 zero bytes.
-Because of the first pre-image resistance property of our hash function, it is computationally infeasible to find another value for a leaf or node that has an all zero hash.
-So, nobody can find a leaf value that is treated equivalent to an empty leaf.
 1. The hash function used when combining two child nodes has a special case override: Given an input of 64 zero bytes, the output is 32 zero bytes.
 Any other input is hashed as usual.

-Again, it is computationally infeasible to find another input that has 32 zero bytes as an output.
+Because of the first pre-image resistance property of our hash function, it is computationally infeasible to find another value for a leaf that has an all zero hash.
+Because the override is not used when hashing leaves (and also because of the different hashing domains, see the next section), it is also computationally infeasible to find a non-empty node that is interpreted as a leaf, and vice versa.

-The consequences of these changes is that empty sub-trees at all depths have 32 zero bytes as their nodeHash.
+The purpose of these changes is to make empty sub-trees at all depths have 32 zero bytes as their nodeHashes.
 This includes the root node, so a totally empty tree will have a root of 32 zeros.

 * All zero roots are user-friendly: It's easy to recognize an empty tree.
-* A run of zeros will compress better (or is cheaper, if zero bytes are discounted), so if empty tree roots are transmitted frequently as a degenerate case in some protocol, it may help for them to be all zeros.
+* A run of zeros will compress better, so if empty tree roots are transmitted frequently as a degenerate case in some protocol, it may help for them to be all zeros.
-* In some situations, like an Ethereum smart contract, using all zero values allows some minor optimizations (though it is possible to code without needing storage loads either way, by pre-computing and embedding the empty values in the contract code).
+* In some situations, like an Ethereum smart contract, using all zero values allows some minor optimizations.
+Specifically, 0 bytes in the calldata is cheaper on gas, contract code size is reduced, and "uninitialized" memory can be used for some operations.
+It does not save on storage loads though -- only a very naive implementation would store the cached empty values in storage as opposed to contract code.

 ### Collapsed Leaves

-Although using the sparseness optimisation described above makes it feasible to simulate a binary tree with a depth of 256, it still requires us to traverse 256 nodes to get to a leaf.
-And adding a new leaf requires creating 256 new nodes and 256 calls of the hash function.
+Although using the sparseness optimisation described above makes it feasible to simulate a binary tree with a depth of 256, it still would require us to traverse 256 nodes to get to a leaf.
+Adding a new leaf would require calling the hash function 256 times and creating 256 new nodes.

 In order to avoid this overhead, Quadrable uses another optimisation called *collapsed leaves*.
 In this case, whenever a sub-tree contains exactly one non-empty leaf node (implying all the others are empty), this sub-tree is not stored or computed.
 Instead, only the non-empty leaf is stored.
-If the leaf is collapsed to depth N, then only N intermediate nodes need to be traversed to get to it from the root.
+If the leaf is collapsed at depth N, then only N intermediate nodes need to be traversed to get to it from the root.

 ![](docs/collapsed-leaves.svg)

+* Leaves must always be collapsed at the highest possible level to ensure that equivalent trees have equivalent roots.
+* In Quadrable, there is no such thing as a non-collapsed leaf: All leaves are collapsed.
+For a leaf to reach the very bottom level, there would need to be two distinct keys with the same keyHash (except for the last bit).
+The collision-resistance property of our hash function allows us to assume this will never happen.

-The obvious issue with this approach is that we lose the ability to distinguish which of the many leaves in the sub-tree is the non-empty one.
-Suppose we were to store the key in our database also.
-Although we could then distinguish it, somebody else would not be able to trust this value if it was provided alongside a proof.
-The consequence is that a leaf could be "moved around" within a sub-tree, without affecting the root.
+An issue with collapsing leaves is that we could lose the ability to distinguish which of the leaves in the sub-tree is the non-empty one.
+We could not create proofs for these leaves since other people would not be able to detect if we had "moved around" the leaf within the sub-tree.

-In order to prevent this, we hash the path information along with the leaf's value when computing a collapsed leaf's nodeHash:
+In order to prevent this, Quadrable hashes the path information along with the leaf's value when computing a collapsed leaf's nodeHash:

     leafNodeHash = H(depth || H(key) || H(value))